samedit66/coloredstrings/README.md

 - Auto-detection of terminal color capabilities
 - Automatically fall back to the nearest supported color if the requested color isn't supported
 - Friendly auto-complete API
-- Optional ability to call style methods on strings directly (with some [black magic](https://github.com/clarete/forbiddenfruit) help)

 ---